Rider02vn/Youtube-Extractor/README.md

 # Android (kotlin/Java) or PHP based YouTube url extractor
-This library partially relies on the [youtubeExtractor ](https://github.com/HaarigerHarald/android-youtubeExtractor) library for continued development.<br/>
 Get all youtube video link and video info unlimit bandwidth both **Android (java/kotlin), iOS (Swift) or Web (PHP)**
 <br/><br/>
 **If you are interested, please contact to me:**<br/>